ChangeZ24/Java-task/README.md

 # Java-task
-Java task in third year of college
+Java task in the third year of college